 4. Simple, Smaller Home Plans

-A home with less square footage and a less complicated design equals a home that is more efficient to build by using less material and saving on labor costs.
-A simpler design – without a lot of embellishments, bump-outs, etc. – also makes it easier to fully insulate the building envelope to make it an energy efficient home by eliminating hard-to-reach corners, niches, etc.
+A home with less square footage and a less complicated design equals a more efficient home to build by using less material and saving on labor costs.
+A simpler design – without a lot of embellishments, bump-outs, etc. – also makes it easier to fully insulate the building envelope to make it an energy-efficient home by eliminating hard-to-reach corners.

-This 3-bedroom, 2-bath Ranch style home plan takes up only 1,360 sq. ft. and is framed simply – without lots of gables and valleys in the roof and bumpouts in the walls.
-The more simple the building envelope can be, the more efficient it will be in both construction and energy-consumption performance (House Plan #138-1012).
+This 3-bedroom, 2-bath Ranch style home plan takes up only 1,360 sq. ft. and is framed simply – without lots of gables and valleys in the roof and bump-outs in the walls.
+The more simple the building envelope can be, the more efficient it will be in both construction and energy-consumption performance (Plan #138-1012).

 5. Smart Spaces

 Pick a home plan that utilizes every square foot.
-Avoid designs that have little alcoves or spaces that leave you wondering what you would use it for.
-Don’t just think about the now, think about the future and what spaces you may need as you your family grows, such as bonus room above the garage, or as you get older, such as a laundry room on the main floor.
+Avoid designs that have little alcoves or spaces that leave you wondering what you would use them for.
+Don’t just think about the now; think about the future and what spaces you may need as your family grows, such as a bonus room above the garage or a laundry room on the main floor.

 We know you’ve probably heard this a million times, but just to make sure: buy Energy Star products.
-Energy Star is a program of the U.S. Environmental Protection Agency that incorporates voluntary product labeling designed to identify and promote energy-efficient products with the goal of reducing greenhouse gas emissions.
-You can choose from appliances, lighting, heating & cooling, electronics, building materials, water heaters, home office equipment, and more.
+Energy Star is a U.S. Environmental Protection Agency program that incorporates voluntary product labeling designed to identify and promote energy-efficient products to reduce greenhouse gas emissions.
+You can choose from appliances, efficient lighting, heating & cooling, electronics, building materials, water heaters, home office equipment, and more.
 The labeled products meet certain design and performance criteria and are certified by the Energy Star program to be energy efficient.
-They will save you money and help the environment – really, why would you not do this?
+They will save you money on energy bills and help the environment.

 Installing solar panels on the roof of your home, whether connected to the grid or not, gives you some energy independence, provides clean energy, and can save money in the long run.
 If you choose to connect the solar power panel(s) to the grid system, you can actually sell excess power that you generate back into the grid system, increasing the economic benefit of installing solar panels (courtesy Tesla).